Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference

-Hybrid PI protocols have been proposed to compute linear layers using HE and non-linear layers using MPC~\cite{juvekar2018gazelle,reagen2020cheetah,mishra2020delphi}. \ignore{These protocols assume that the server and client are semi-honest, and they often use Yao's garbled circuits~\cite{yao1986generate} and secret sharing to process the ReLU layer.
+Hybrid PI protocols have been proposed to compute linear layers using HE and non-linear layers using MPC~\cite{juvekar2018gazelle,reagen2021cheetah,mishra2020delphi}. \ignore{These protocols assume that the server and client are semi-honest, and they often use Yao's garbled circuits~\cite{yao1986generate} and secret sharing to process the ReLU layer.
 This paper focuses on using HE only in convolution layers, assuming the use of hybrid methods, which can be faster than HE-only without any loss of accuracy, to provide privacy-preserving deep learning inference.
 They often use Yao's garbled circuits~\cite{yao1986generate} and secret sharing to process the ReLU layer.} They do not alter the pretrained model architecture, thereby preventing any accuracy loss.
-However, state-of-the-art protocols like Delphi~\cite{mishra2020delphi} suffer from two main drawbacks: 1) as indicated in Fig.~\ref{breakdown}, latency to process linear layers dominates that for nonlinear layers, and 2) it requires offline phase, which performs computation and communication for every inference.
-According to \cite{garimella2023characterizing}, if the offline phase computation time is prolonged, it subsequently impacts the online phase latency. \ignore{Therefore, in terms of latency, both offline and online phases are crucial.} Therefore, this work aims to develop a key primitive to improve PI performance: low-latency convolution that does not require any offline phase.
+However, state-of-the-art protocols like Delphi~\cite{mishra2020delphi} suffer from two main drawbacks: 1) as indicated in Fig.~\ref{breakdown}, latency to process linear layers dominates that of nonlinear layers for deep convolutional neural networks (CNNs), and 2) it requires offline phase during which computation and communication between client and cloud need to be performed for every inference.
+According to \cite{garimella2023characterizing}, if the offline phase computation time is prolonged, it subsequently impacts the online phase latency. \ignore{Therefore, in terms of latency, both offline and online phases are crucial.} Therefore, it is critical to develop a low-latency HE convolution algorithm that does not require any offline phase to improve PI performance.